-The SIPRI values do not reflect the financial value (payments for) of weapons transferred.
+Arms transfers can be measured with several objectives in mind.
+The two most common objectives are to gain knowledge about the economic factor and about the military implications of arms transfers.
+However, different goals require different statistical approaches.
+The SIPRI values do not reflect the money value of (or payments for) weapons transferred.
 This is impossible for three reasons.
-First, in many cases no reliable data on the value of the transfer are available.
+First, in many cases no reliable data on the value of a transfer are available.
 Second, even if the value of a transfer is known, it is in almost every case the total value of a deal, which may include not only the weapons entered in the SIPRI database but also other items related to these weapons (e.g., spare parts, armament or ammunition) as well as support systems (e.g., specialized vehicles) and items related to the integration of the weapon in the armed forces (e.g., software changes to existing systems or training).
-Third, even if the value of a transfer is known, there remains the problem that important details about the financial arrangements of the transfer (e.g., credit/loan conditions and discounts) are usually not known.
+Third, even if the value of a transfer is known, there remains the problem that important details about the financial arrangements of the transfer (e.g., credit/loan conditions and discounts) are usually not known.3

-Measuring the military factor would require a concentration on the value of the weapons as a military resource.
-Again, this could be done from the actual financial values of the weapons transferred, assuming that these values generally reflect the military capability of the weapon.
-However, the problems enumerated above would still be valid (e.g., a very expensive weapon may be transferred as aid at a 'zero' price and therefore not show up in financial statistics, but it would still be a significant transfer of military resources).
+Measuring the military implications of transfers would require a concentration on the value of the weapons as a military resource.
+Again, this could be done from the actual money values of the weapons transferred, assuming that these values generally reflect the military capability of the weapon.
+However, the problems enumerated above would still apply (e.g., a very expensive weapon may be transferred as aid at a 'zero' price, and therefore not show up in financial statistics, but still be a significant transfer of military resources).
 The SIPRI solution is a system in which military resources are measured by including an evaluation of the technical parameters of the weapons.
 The tasks and performance of the weapons are evaluated and the weapons are assigned a value in an index.
 These values reflect the military resource value of the weapon in relation to other weapons.
 This can be done under the condition that a number of benchmarks or reference points are established by assigning some weapons a fixed place in the index.
 These are the core of the index, and all other weapons are compared to these core weapons.